kleinbottle/swanlotus/content/pages/home.md

 ## Secrets of Academic Success

-[_Secrets of Academic Success_]({static}../sas.html) is a book written to help students study effectively and learn better.
-[The hitherto completed chapters of the draft manuscript  may be downloaded here in PDF format]({static}../sas-manuscript/SAS-partial.pdf).
+SwanLotus is the home of [_Secrets of Academic Success_]({static}../sas.html) on the Web.
+It is a book written to help students study effectively and learn better.
+[The completed chapters of the draft manuscript  may be downloaded here in PDF format]({static}../sas-manuscript/SAS-partial.pdf).

 ## Blogs